 Take a long view: schedule several planned care appointments at once.

-A visit planner can be used to set up more than one future appointment.
-For example, at this year's annual comprehensive care visit for a patient with diabetes, hypertension, and hypothyroidism, the physician may check off both a six-month follow-up (with A1c) as well as next year's annual visit (with diabetic panel, hypertension panel, TSH and mammogram).
-For those using open-access scheduling, the appropriate time intervals for appointments and associated labs can be tracked in a reminder system.
+Use a visit planner to set up more than one future appointment.
+For example, at this year's annual comprehensive care visit for a patient with diabetes, hypertension, and hypothyroidism, the physician may check off both a 6-month follow-up (with HbA1c) as well as next year's annual visit (with a diabetic panel, hypertension panel, TSH, and mammogram).
+Practices using open-access scheduling can track the appropriate time intervals for appointments and associated labs in a reminder system.

 Sign in to take quiz and track your certificates

-AMA STEPS Forward™ presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
+AMA STEPS Forward® presents actionable, practical toolkits and customizable resources that you can use to successfully implement meaningful and transformative change in your practice or organization.
 See How it Works